MShel/ttw/README.md

 ## Comming soon
 * Logger factory + csv loggerHandler
 * more packet classes to support more protoocols
-* ability to specify adapter to listen on
+* ability to specify network adapter to listen on

 ## Example Report for TCP with verbose Of
 ```